 We have introduced a programme of continuous improvement reviews as part of the procurement process which examines the services we provide in terms of cost, process, customer expectations and demands, customer satisfaction and performance.
-We will regularly compare our costs to those of other social housing providers to see where we can improve and we shall, where possible, make good use of framework agreements to ensure we always implement good procurement practice.
+We will regularly compare our costs to those of other social housing providers to see where we can improve and we shall, where possible, make good use of framework agreements to ensure we implement good procurement practices at all times.